How do I get the coronavirus vaccine in B.C.?

 For individuals working in certain occupations, like first responders and teachers in specific areas, vaccine appointments might be booked through their workplace, regardless of age.

-As well, people aged 40+ in the Lower Mainland can try contacting a local pharmacy for an AstraZeneca dose.
-Some local pharmacies are filling their waitlists for people aged 30 and older.
+As well, people aged 30+ in some parts of B.C. can try contacting a local pharmacy for an AstraZeneca dose and be put on a waitlist.
 However, local supply of that vaccine is extremely limited and some pharmacies are no longer able to book appointments.

 Health officials have previously said nobody will lose their place in line.
 For example, if someone is eligible to get their vaccine in Phase 2 but can't for whatever reason, they can be immunized at any point after.

 Along with prioritizing essential workers and high-transmission neighbourhoods, B.C.'s age-based rollout is continuing in phases and new age cohorts are being contacted daily to book their appointment.
 Up-to-date information on who is being contacted next can be found on the province's vaccine website.

 HOW WILL I FIND OUT WHEN I CAN RECEIVE THE VACCINE?

 Details on registration dates can be found on the province's vaccine website.